Measuring and Understanding Throughput of Network Topologies

 \begin{theorem} Let $G$ be any graph.
 If $T_{A2A}$ is feasible in $G$ with throughput $t$, then any hose model traffic matrix is feasible in $G$ with throughput $\geq t/2$. \end{theorem}

 Can we get closer to the worst case TM?
 In our experience, TMs with a smaller number of ``elephant'' flows are more difficult to route than TMs with a large number of small flows, like $T_{A2A}$.
 This suggests a \textbf{random matching TM} in which we have only one outgoing flow and one incoming flow per server, chosen uniform-randomly among servers.
-We can further stress the network topology by decreasing the number of servers attached to each switch, so there are even fewer flows originating from each switch.
-These TMs actually lack the factor of $2$ near-worst-case guarantee of $T_{A2A}$, but in practice we have found they consistently result in lower throughput than $T_{A2A}$.

 Can we get \emph{even closer} to the worst-case TM?
 Intuitively, the all-to-all and random matching TMs will tend to find \pbgnew{sparse} cuts, but only have average-length paths.
-Drawing on the intuition that throughput decreases with average flow path length, we seek to produce traffic matrices that force the \pbgnew{use of long paths}.
-To do this, given a network $G$ we compute all-pairs shortest paths and create a complete bipartite graph $H$, whose nodes represent all sources and destinations in $G$, and for which the weight of edge $v\to w$ is the length of the shortest $v\to w$ path in $G$.
-We then find (via another LP optimization) the maximum weight matching in $H$.
-The resulting matching corresponds to the pairing of servers which maximizes average flow path length, \pbgnew{assuming flow is routed on shortest paths between each pair}.
+Drawing on the intuition that throughput decreases with average flow path length, we seek to produce traffic matrices that force the use of long paths.
+To do this, given a network $G$, we compute all-pairs shortest paths and create a complete bipartite graph $H$, whose nodes represent all sources and destinations in $G$, and for which the weight of edge $v\to w$ is the length of the shortest $v\to w$ path in $G$.
+We then find the maximum weight matching in $H$.
+The resulting matching corresponds to the pairing of servers which maximizes average flow path length, assuming flow is routed on shortest paths between each pair.
 We call this a \textbf{longest matching TM}, \pbgnewer{and it will serve as our heuristic for a near-worst-case traffic.}

 \SC{Kodialam et al.~\cite{kodialam} proposed another heuristic to find a near-worst-case TM: maximizing the average path length of a flow.
 This \textbf{Kodialam TM} is similar to the longest matching but may have many flows attached to each source and destination.
 This TM was used in~\cite{kodialam} to evaluate oblivious routing algorithms, but there was no evaluation of how close it is to the worst case, so our evaluation here is new.}